Create a web app

 - Turn on Basemap toggle.
 For Select basemap, click Imagery.

 Your web app is finished.
-It has all the features you wanted, and even more features that will help visitors plan their hikes.
+It has all the features you wanted to help visitors plan their hikes.

 Publish the app

-All you need to do now is publish the app and share it so everyone can view it.
+You can now publish the app and share it so everyone can view it.

 - In the Publish window, click Confirm.

 A window appears, asking whether you want to authorize premium content.
-The Santa Monica Mountains Hiking Trails layer is a premium service due to its routing capabilities.
+The Santa Monica Mountains Hiking Trails layer is a premium service due to its routing capabilities used to provide directions in the app.

 If you do not authorize premium content, users who do not have an ArcGIS account may not be able to see the trails layer when they use your app.
 If you do authorize premium content, your app will consume credits in your organization every time the app is viewed.
 You shouldn't authorize premium content unless you're certain your organization can sustain the cost.